cosmos/solidity-ibc-eureka/README.md

     ```

 ## Etheruem Light Client

+> [!CAUTION]
-> ⚠ The Ethereum Light Client is currently under heavy development, is expected to change and is not ready for production use.
+> ⚠ The Ethereum Light Client is currently under heavy development, and is not ready for use.

 This repository contains an Ethereum light client which is implemented as two separate layers:

-* A CosmWasm contract that supports the 08-wasm light client interface in `programs/cw-ics08-wasm-eth`
+- A CosmWasm contract that supports the 08-wasm light client interface in `programs/cw-ics08-wasm-eth`
-* A stateless light client verification package in `packages/ethereum-light-client`
+- A stateless light client verification package in `packages/ethereum-light-client`

 ## License